Washington in Nevada County, California — The American West (Pacific Coastal)

 Historical Notes by Robert I. & Grace I. Slyter.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Washington Elementary School (about 300 feet away, measured in a direct line); Brimskill Building (about 500 feet away); a different marker also named Washington (about 500 feet away); Kohler Building (about 600 feet away); Ormonde (approx. 2.8 miles away); Emigrant Trail to Nevada City (approx. 2.9 miles away); The History of This Area (approx. 2.9 miles away); Alpha and Omega (approx. 3.9 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Washington Elementary School (about 300 feet away, measured in a direct line); Brimskill Building (about 500 feet away); a different marker also named Washington Kohler Building (about 600 feet away); Ormonde (approx. 2.8 miles away); Nevada City Road - Opposite Washington Diggings (approx. 2.8 miles away); Emigrant Trail to Nevada City (approx. 2.9 miles away); The History of This Area (approx. 2.9 miles away).
 Touch for a list and map of all markers in Washington.

 Also see . . .
 History of Washington.
 Occupied since 1849, this scenic site was once a flourishing mining town of 3,000.
 There were hotels, restaurants and stores with supplies for the miners.
-(Submitted on June 23, 2011, by Barry Swackhamer of San Jose, California.)
+(Submitted on June 23, 2011, by Barry Swackhamer of Brentwood, California.)

 Additional keywords.
 California Gold Rush

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 23, 2011, by Barry Swackhamer of San Jose, California.
-This page has been viewed 496 times since then and 17 times this year.
-Photos: 1, 2. submitted on June 23, 2011, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on June 23, 2011, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 539 times since then and 17 times this year.
+Photos: 1, 2. submitted on June 23, 2011, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.